WhyNotNatural

 Lack of Physical Activity

-Regular movement and exercise support circulation, metabolism, and overall energy levels.
+Regular movement and exercise support circulation, metabolism, and overall wellness.

 Research suggests that physical activity may help support healthy energy levels and reduce feelings of fatigue over time.